 Spas used to be the place where you went to stop thinking about food.
-Now spas emphasize the pleasures of good food -- flavorful ingredients that are well prepared -- and many have opening beautiful cooking schools where you can learn new dishes or hone your skills.
+Now spas emphasize the pleasures of good food -- flavorful ingredients that are well prepared -- and many have opened beautiful cooking schools where you can learn new dishes or hone your skills.
 Here are some of the best spas for cooking schools.

 The Lake Austin Culinary Experience takes place the second week of every month with guest chefs and food experts offering up their own secret techniques and favorite dishes.
-This is in addition to the healthy five-course dinner menus that change seasonally, and cooking classes with Stephane Beaucamp, the French-born executive chef of Lake Austin Spa Resort.
+This is in addition to the healthy, five-course dinner menus that change seasonally and cooking classes with Stephane Beaucamp, the French-born executive chef of Lake Austin Spa Resort.

 This hotel is so serious about food it calls itself "Vermont’s Culinary Resort and Spa.”
-The Essex's cooking classes offer a low-pressure, hands-on culinary experience where you can enjoy learning new techniques or hone the skills you already have.
-Classes range from A Taste of Mexico to Cake Decorating Basics and often have a waiting list.
-Food themed treatments in the spa include the Body Brew, where guests choose a local beer as the basis for a body scrub with salt, malted barley, honey, and lemon.
+The Essex's cooking classes offer a low-pressure, hands-on culinary experience to enjoy learning new techniques or hone the skills you already have.
+Classes range from "A Taste of Mexico" to "Cake Decorating Basics" and often have a waiting list.
+Food-themed treatments in the spa include the "Body Brew," in which guests choose a local beer as the basis for a body scrub with salt, malted barley, honey, and lemon.

-The Osthoff is a lakeside resort spa that gives you plenty to do, including a French culinary school, L’ecole de la Maison for the recreational chef.
-The classes range from two-hour workshops to two-day immersion classes, and cover hors d'oeuvres, desserts, pasta and sauces, truffles and chocolates and sourdough bread.
+The Osthoff is a lakeside resort spa that gives you plenty to do, including a French culinary school, "L’ecole de la Maison," for the recreational chef.
+The classes range from two-hour workshops to two-day immersion classes and cover hors d'oeuvres, desserts, pasta and sauces, truffles and chocolates, and sourdough bread.
 The spa is excellent and has an emphasis on healing services.

 Cal-a-Vie is a luxury destination spa that emphasizes mindful eating and a connection with real food.
 Always artfully presented and served with genuine hospitality, its cuisine features nutrient-packed dishes inspired by the garden.
-Executive chef Curtis Cooke believes that the foundation for a healthy, happy life begins with food and that we love what is good for us by paying attention to the shapes, colors, textures, and tastes of nature.
+Executive Chef Curtis Cooke believes that the foundation for a healthy, happy life begins with food and that we love what is good for us by paying attention to the shapes, colors, textures, and tastes of nature.

-Travassa Austin sources most of its food from within a fifty-mile radius (including eggs, honey, and vegetables from its own farm).
-And as an "experiential resort" it has farm tours, wine tasting and cooking classes every day.
-Some are free (fundamentals of flavorful soup or Juicing 2.0) and some have an extra fee (Champagne tasting and home-made pasta) but all are fun and delicious.
+Travaasa Austin sources most of its food from within a fifty-mile radius (including eggs, honey, and vegetables from its own farm).
+And as an "experiential resort" it has farm tours, wine tasting, and cooking classes every day.
+Some are free ("Fundamentals of Flavorful Soup" or "Juicing 2.0") and some have an extra fee ("Champagne Tasting" and "Homemade Pasta"), but all are fun and delicious.